connor-baer/server-scripts/README.md

 ### Automatic Script Execution

 If you want to run any of these scripts automatically at a set schedule, here's how to do it.
-We'll use the `backup_db.sh` script as an example, but the same applies to any of the scripts.
+We'll use the `backup_dropbox.sh` script as an example, but the same applies to any of the scripts.

 Please see the **Setting up SSH Keys** section and set up your SSH keys before you set up automatic script execution.

 #### On Linux

-If you're using [Forge](https://forge.laravel.com/) you can set the `backup_db.sh` script to run nightly (or whatever interval you want) via the Scheduler.
-If you're using [ServerPilot.io](https://serverpilot.io/community/articles/how-to-use-cron-to-schedule-scripts.html) or are managing the server yourself, just set the `backup_db.sh` script to run via `cron` at whatever interval you desire.
+If you're using [Forge](https://forge.laravel.com/) you can set the `backup_dropbox.sh` script to run nightly (or whatever interval you want) via the Scheduler.
+If you're using [ServerPilot.io](https://serverpilot.io/community/articles/how-to-use-cron-to-schedule-scripts.html) or are managing the server yourself, just set the `backup_dropbox.sh` script to run via `cron` at whatever interval you desire.

 🐼 [Made by Connor](https://madebyconnor.co/)